 So the Doctor decides to stay on Trenzalore, to protect the time lords and protect the innocent civilians living in the settlement.
 If anyone can handle a crazy, suicidal decision like this, it’s the Doctor.
 He may hate warfare, but he’s always been shown to be an excellent strategist, to the point where he’s almost a one-man army.
 The Doctor’s decision to give up traveling and plant his roots on Trenzalore (even if it’s made in the heat of the moment) is a very significant bit of character development for Eleven, because there have been several episodes throughout his tenure that stress how much he hates being tied down in one place and time (most notably “The Power Of Three“, where he could only chill in Amy and Rory’s house for two days before he almost went mad with boredom).
 But he’s willing to stick around for centuries and metaphorically grow up out of his old childish ways, so he can do right by these people.

-He appoints himself protector of their little village and (like Rory in “The Big Bang” or the Gunslinger in “A Town Called Mercy“) he becomes a living legend, as generation after generation passes by but the Doctor remains as a steadfast figure of safety and security.
+He appoints himself protector of their little village and, like Rory in “The Big Bang” or the Gunslinger in “A Town Called Mercy“, he becomes a living legend.
+As generation after generation passes by, the Doctor remains as a steadfast figure of safety and security.
 As the siege of Trenzalore stretches on, the Doctor tries to make life in a war zone more bearable, by doing his best to brighten up the villagers’ existence.
 Even when the opportunity to leave Trenzalore does present itself, when he gets his TARDIS back, the Doctor resists the incredible temptation to fly away again and sticks to his old decision.
 As we learned in “The Name Of The Doctor”, Eleven is destined to die on Trenzalore, fighting his last battle, and he’s well aware of that, so he’s willing to sacrifice his life so these people can live.
 The last two episodes have made it very clear how much the Doctor’s chosen title means to him, and he certainly lives up to it here, because the Eleventh Doctor is easily at his most selfless in this story.

 As soon as the siege started, the Doctor tricked his best friend Clara into going back to the TARDIS, so he could send her back to her own time against her will – the same thing Nine did for Rose at the end of Series 1.
 He’ll miss her terribly of course, since he still has feelings for her, but it’s the only thing he can do to stop her from dying of old age in the future, so very very far home, since her lifespan is nowhere near as long as his.
 From there, he spends nine hundred years trapped in the same village, fighting a never-ending war, out-living all his friends and neighbors over and over again, and as you would imagine, this miserable and lonely existence does eventually take a major toll on the Doctor’s mental health.
 For once, he doesn’t have a long-term plan or a way to win: the only thing he can do is stall and buy these people enough time to live out their lives.
 He gives and gives and gives until his strength finally starts to wear out, and watching the Doctor grow old and grey to the point where he can barely walk anymore and he starts to grow senile is deeply sad.